incepter/react-async-states/packages/docs/docs/api/0-the-whole-api.md

-    keepState, // copy the state from the initial instance keepCache, // copy the cache from the initial instance }, hoistToProvider, // whether to hoist the instance to the nearest provider
+    keepState, // copy the state from the initial instance keepCache, // copy the cache from the initial instance }, hoist, // whether to hoist the instance to the nearest provider
-  hoistToProviderConfig: {
+  hoistConfig: {
     override, // whether to override any existing instance }, lazy, // whether to automatically run the producer if the condition is truthy